Featured image by Scott Graham

-Your website or a website that your company hosts is infringing on a copyright-protected photograph owned by myself.
+Your website or a website that your company hosts is infringing on a copyright-protected photograph owned by me.
 The original photo, entitled “[Title]“, to which I own the exclusive copyrights, is located at: [URL where you originally published the photo, if available]

 The unauthorized and infringing copy is located at: [The website using your work without permission]

-It is hosted at: [The exact location of the photo on the infringing site, for example http://www.porpoiseworld.com/content/porpoise-call.jpg]
+It is hosted at: [The exact location of the photo on the infringing site, for example https://www.porpoiseworld.com/content/porpoise-call.jpg]

-This letter is official notification under Section 512(c) of the Digital Millennium Copyright Act (”DMCA”).
+This letter is an official notification under Section 512(c) of the Digital Millennium Copyright Act (”DMCA”).
 I seek the removal of the infringing material referenced above.Please take note as a service provider, the Digital Millennium Copyright Act requires you, to remove or disable access to the infringing materials upon receipt of this notice.

-The Online Copyright Infringement Liability Limitation Act grants service providers such as your company immunity from liability so long as investigate and rectify this copyright violation in a timely manner.
+The Online Copyright Infringement Liability Limitation Act grants service providers such as your company immunity from liability so long as you investigate and rectify this copyright violation in a timely manner.
 Should your company fail to do so, it may become liable for the infringement.

 Please remove and disable all access to the aforementioned copyrighted work immediately.
-I have a good faith belief that use of the copyrighted materials described above as allegedly infringing is not authorized by the copyright owner, its agent, or the law.
+I have a good faith belief that the use of the copyrighted materials described above as allegedly infringing is not authorized by the copyright owner, its agent, or the law.

 I swear, under penalty of perjury, that the information in the notification is accurate and that I am the copyright owner or am authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.

-Step 4: Be prepared to follow-up
+Be prepared to follow-up